 \section{Introduction}

-The internal structure of hadrons, as a playground of quantum chromodynamics (QCD), provides crucial information about the properties of QCD such as spontaneous chiral symmetry breaking~\cite{Lee:1972fj}, asymptotic freedom~\cite{Politzer:1974fr}, and confinement~\cite{Gross:2022hyw}.
-Pion is widely known as pseudo-Goldstone bosons that correspond to the spontaneously broken chiral symmetry of QCD and the bound states of QCD.
-This makes the pion still interesting and challenging for further study.
-However, the pion's internal structure still cannot be directly computed from the first principles of QCD, even though we believe QCD is the underlying theory of strong interaction.
-Therefore, to overcome this obstacle, we need to construct a theoretical model that mimics the properties of QCD, known as the QCD-inspired model.
-In the literature, several QCD-inspired models have been performed to investigate the pion internal structure, as well as to understand properties of QCD~\cite{Diakonov:1997sj,Praszalowicz:2001wy,Hutauruk:2025wkn,Son:2024uet,Hutauruk:2023ccw,Liu:2024jno,Kwee:2007dd,Abidin:2019xwu,Hutauruk:2016sug,Chang:2014gga}.
-Using these QCD-inspired models, it allows us to directly compute the multidimensional distribution function through generalized parton distributions (GPDs), parton distribution functions (PDFs), electromagnetic elastic form factors (EMFFs), and the generalized transverse momentum dependents (GTMDs) using matrix element or quark correlator functions.
-These observable quantities provide a deeper insight into the internal structure of the hadrons, specifically their spatial, transverse, and longitudinal momentum fractions of the valence quark inside the pion.
-However, in the present study, we concentrate on the pion GPDs at zero skewness, which provides information about the quark longitudinal momentum fraction, skewness parameter, and transverse momentum in terms of the pion parent momentum.
+The internal structure of hadrons, as a playground of quantum chromodynamics (QCD)~\cite{Gross:2022hyw}, provides crucial information about fundamental properties of QCD, such as spontaneous chiral symmetry breaking~\cite{Lee:1972fj}, asymptotic freedom~\cite{Politzer:1974fr,Gross:1973ju,Gross:1973zrg}, and confinement.
+Among hadrons, the pion occupies a special role as a pseudo-Goldstone boson associated with the spontaneous breaking of chiral symmetry in QCD, as well as a bound state of the strong interaction.
+These features make the pion an interesting and challenging object for further study.
+However, the internal structure of the pion cannot yet be directly computed from the first principles of QCD, despite the fact that QCD is believed to be the underlying theory of the strong interaction.
+To overcome this limitation, theoretical frameworks that mimic essential features of QCD, commonly referred to as QCD-inspired models, have been developed.
+In the literature, a variety of QCD-inspired models have been employed to investigate the internal structure of the pion and to gain insight into the properties of QCD~\cite{Adhikari:2021jrh,Frederico:2009fk,Kaur:2025gyr,Diakonov:1997sj,Praszalowicz:2001wy,Hutauruk:2025wkn,Son:2024uet,Hutauruk:2023ccw,Liu:2024jno,Kwee:2007dd,Abidin:2019xwu,Hutauruk:2016sug,Chang:2014gga}.
+Within these QCD-inspired models, it is possible to directly compute multidimensional distribution functions, including generalized parton distributions (GPDs), parton distribution functions (PDFs), electromagnetic elastic form factors (EMFFs), and generalized transverse momentum-dependent (GTMD) parton distributions, through matrix element or quark correlator functions.
+These observables provide deeper insight into the internal structure of hadrons, specifically their spatial, transverse, and longitudinal momentum fractions of the valence quark inside the pion.
+However, in the present study, we focus on pion GPDs at zero skewness, which provides information about the quark longitudinal momentum fraction, skewness parameter, and transverse momentum with respect to the pion parent momentum.